Spoiler alert: there are many, many photos of spiders down below. Just be warned.

 I won’t write much about the conference other than to say it was absolutely wonderful.
 I came away with a lot of new connections and some help getting my research rolling.
 Everyone at this conference was so kind and welcoming and it was an amazing experience.
 I had a lot of good feedback from my session as well.
 I was actually disappointed I had only planned to be there for the first day of the conference.
 It would have been nice to continue networking much longer.
-Thanks so social media, I was able to get a photo of my presentation.
+Thanks to social media, I was able to get a photo of my presentation.

 During the conference, I happened to speak to one of the organizers about my interest in museum educators.
-It turned out she had a wonderful relationship with the director of education at the Australian Museum.
+It turned out she had a wonderful relationship with the Director of Education at the Australian Museum.
 Thanks to a couple quick emails, I had a meeting scheduled with her for Thursday morning before I headed back to Newcastle.
 This gave me an opportunity to explore the Australian Museum.

 The Australian Museum was the first public museum in Australia opening in 1827.
 I was very excited to have a chance to visit the museum as I heard it had an amazing exhibit on spiders.
 So after my very productive meeting with the education director, she took me into the Spiders exhibit.
 It was very well done and I could see it doing well in the US.
 There were several exhibits with live spiders as well as hands-on interactive pieces to help people learn more about spiders.
 I learned that Australia has a version of the black widow called the redback spider.

 In addition to the live exhibits, they had a live feeding demonstration where the educator got out several spiders and fed them.
 He started with a scorpion and used a blacklight to show off their structural color.
 They glow green under blacklight.
-It is part of their shell and does that whether it is alive, dead, or fossilized.
+It is part of their exoskeleton and does that whether it is alive, dead, or fossilized.

 In addition to the scorpion, he also tried to feed several spider but only one wanted anything to do with the crickets.
 That was the funnel-web spider.
 These are very venomous spiders and can be deadly if you are bitten.
 In the video I took, you can actually see the venom dripping off of her fangs: